YFMSlovo/slovo.github.io/README.md

 ## Welcome to the boring Page

-He is a boring guy, do meaningless things,there is nothing.
+This person is a boring guy, always do boring things.

 ### Have fun

-If you are boring now, just open the boring page, and meditation...
+If you are boring now, just open the boring page...